GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex15_gene_annotation_part3.md

 10. Aerobic (versus anaerobic) metabolism

 Depending on what you are looking for, you will either be trying to find gene(s) of relevance to a particular functional pathway, or the omission of genes that might be critical in function.
 In either case, make sure to use the taxonomy of each MAG to determine whether it is likely to be a worthwhile candidate for exploration, as some of these traits are quite restricted in terms of which organisms carry them.
+To conduct this exersise, you should use the information generated with ```DRAM``` as well as the annotation files we created yesterday and that are available in the directory ```10.gene_annotation/gene_annotations```.
+Please note that we have also provided further annotation files within the directory ```10.gene_annotation/example_annotation_tables``` that contain information obtained after annotating the MAGs against additional databases (UniProt, UniRef100, KEGG, PFAM and TIGRfam).